marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/quick_start.md

 In this quick start example, we will demonstrate how to set up a simple Gross-Pitaevskii problem and solve it using the GeneralizedGrossPitaevskii package.
 As a first example, we will simulate free propagation of a wavefunction in a 2D grid.
-Latter, we will add a nonlinear term in order to have a proper Gross-Pitaevskii equation.
+Later, we will add a nonlinear term in order to have a proper Gross-Pitaevskii equation.

 ## Free Propagation